ch1ru/elemental-bitcoin/docs/ecc.md

 256 bits can be stored in a 32-byte hex string.
 Despite this, 2^256 is insanely huge.
 To put it into perspective, It is thought that the milky way may contain around 10^67 atoms.
 However this is only a fraction of the number of possible elliptic curve private keys!
 Clearly, in a crypto system which calculates the public key by hopping around a curve the number of times there are atoms in thousands of galaxies is not very useful to our current hardware limits!
 It turns out there is a nifty trick called binary expansion which can much reduce the problem and make it computationally trivial to solve.

-## Sorry - but there's more!
+## Elliptic curves within finite fields

 All the maths we have covered so far is all useful and correct(ish), however it's not a full cryptosystem yet.
-The curve is actually bounded by a prime field.
-All the operations we have covered do indeed take place, but within a finite field.
+The curve is actually bounded by a finite field.
+All the operations we have covered do indeed take place, but within a prime field.
 The equation that bitcoin uses called Secp256k1 curve equation is actually: y^2 = x^3 + 7 mod P, where P is a very large prime (2^256 - 2^32 - 977 to be exact).

 This gives the curve some interesting properties.
 Visually, it no longer looks like a curve but a series of scattered points.